Vancouver hosts several fireworks events including at New Year’s, Canada Day, Halloween and the English Bay fireworks competitions in July.

 The Celebration of Light takes place in the lead up to the BC Day Long Weekend, but it’s not the only fireworks that take place close to BC’s first-Monday-of-August statutory holiday.

 White Rock usually has its own fireworks that weekend during its White Rock Sea Festival.
-In 2023 the festival ran from August 4th to 6th.
-The fireworks display happened at 10:15 pm on Saturday, August 5th.
-Admission was free.
+Last year’s festival ran from the Friday to Sunday of August 1st to 3rd.
+2026 dates are to be confirmed.
+The fireworks display typically happens on the Sunday night.
+Admission is free.

-The end-of-summer celebration features a market and family-friendly beverage garden.
-There’s also live entertainment from 1:00 to 9:00 pm.
-The event concludes with a fireworks display at around 9:00 pm.
+The end-of-summer celebration typically features a market and a family-friendly beverage garden.
+There’s also live entertainment and the event concludes with a fireworks display.
 Admission to the festival is free.

 Halloween Fireworks

-Municipal government-hosted events with Halloween fireworks usually take place in Maple Ridge and Richmond each year.
-There’s also a new event happening in Burnaby in 2023.
-Smaller less formal events happen of course in other places too.
+Municipal government-hosted events with Halloween fireworks usually take place in Maple Ridge and Richmond.
+There is also an event in Burnaby.
+Smaller less formal events happen in other places too.

 Celebrate the Night is a Halloween-themed community festival and fireworks night in Maple Ridge.
-In 2023 the event happens on Friday, October 20th, with the fireworks blasting off at 8:00 pm.
-Other activities include a costume contest and a carousel ride.
+It happens in mid-October and the fireworks usually blast off at around 8:00 pm.
+Other activities include a costume contest, games and live music.

-New for 2023 is Central Spark in Burnaby.
-The event features an outdoor maze, carnival games and more, plus a fireworks finale at 8:15 pm.
-It’s held at Central Park along Patterson Avenue and is free to attend.
+Another good event is Central Spark in Burnaby.
+It usually happens a week before Halloween.
+The event features various Halloween celebrations and a fireworks finale at about 7:30 pm.
+The event is held at Central Park along Patterson Avenue and it is free to attend.

-Halloween fireworks also take place in Richmond at Minoru Park at 7191 Granville Avenue.
-The 2023 event happens on October 31st and includes free family-friendly activities from 6:30 until 8:45 pm.
+Halloween fireworks also take place in Richmond’s Minoru Park.
+The venue is located at 7191 Granville Avenue.
+The event happens on October 31st and includes free family-friendly activities.
 Click Richmond Halloween Fireworks for more information.

 Other Information